‘The Big Bang Theory’ Showrunner Promises Series Finale Giving Characters ‘A Send-Off That They Deserve’

 He revealed that, with only nine episodes of the program remaining, they definitely know how the Big Bang Theory will end, but they have yet to officially write the script.

-Holland explained that they write the show in numerical order, and they are currently penning episode 19.
-The series finale will be the 24th episode of the season, so they have to bust out four more scripts before they can focus their attention on the very last one they will ever write for the series.
+Holland explained that they write the show in numerical order, and they are currently penning Episode 19.
+The series finale will be the 24th episode of the season, so they have to turn out four more scripts before they can focus their attention on the very last one they will ever write for the series.

 “We know what the finale will be.
 We’ve known what the big pieces are for a while, but now we know what the smaller pieces are, as well, and what we’re driving towards,” he told Entertainment Tonight.